ballerina-platform/ballerina-lang/observelib/observe/src/main/ballerina/Module.md

 ## Module Overview

-This module provides apis for observing Ballerina services.
+This module provides an API for observing Ballerina services.
 Ballerina supports Observability out of the box.
-This module provides user api's to make Ballerina Observability more flexible for the user.
+This module provides a user API to make Ballerina Observability more flexible for the user.

 To observe Ballerina code, the '--b7a.observability.enabled=true' property should be given when starting the service (i.e. `ballerina run hello_world.bal --b7a.observability.enabled=true').